Islamization of Jerusalem: Under the Rashidun Caliphate

 The Rashidun caliph Umar ibn al-Khattab signed a treaty with Miaphysite Christian Patriarch Sophronius, assuring him that Jerusalem's Christian holy places and population would be protected under Muslim rule.
 When led to pray at the Church of the Holy Sepulchre, the holiest site for Christians, the caliph Umar declined to pray within the church in order not to establish a precedent that might be exploited later by some Muslims to convert the church into a mosque.
 He prayed outside the church, where the Mosque of Umar (Omar) stands to this day, opposite the entrance to the Church of the Holy Sepulchre.

 However, some of the most prominent Orientalists and historians of Early Islam, such as Heribert Busse, Moshe Sharon and Oleg Grabar, doubt that caliph Umar ibn al-Khattab had ever visited Jerusalem.
 The earliest Islamic sources attribute conquest of Jerusalem to a commander by the name Khālid b.
 Thābit al-Fahmi, whereas Umar appears only in sources written some two centuries after Muslim conquest of the city.

 According to the Gaullic bishop Arculf, who lived in Jerusalem from 679 to 688, the Mosque of Umar was a rectangular wooden structure built over ruins which could accommodate 3,000 worshipers.

 Under the Umayyad and Abbasid Caliphate

 The Umayyad caliph Abd al-Malik commissioned the construction of the Dome of the Rock in the late 7th century.
-The 10th century historian al-Muqaddasi writes that Abd al-Malik built the shrine in order to "compete in grandeur" with Jerusalem's monumental churches.
+The 10th-century historian al-Muqaddasi writes that Abd al-Malik built the shrine in order to "compete in grandeur" with Jerusalem's monumental churches.
 Over the next four hundred years Jerusalem's prominence diminished as Arab powers in the region jockeyed for control.

 Jerusalem was called Iliya and later al-Bayt al-Muqaddas which comes from Hebrew Bait ha-Mikdash (בית המקדש).
 Name Iliya originated from Latin Aelia Capitolina, but Muslims apparently believed that the name was given after the Prophet Elijah.

-Former Armenian Church in the Jewish Quarter with Islamic minaret, reflecting the multiple eras of the city's history.
-On the right the Hurva Synagogue.